janfschmidt/polematrix/README.md

 polematrix [CONFIGURATION FILE] [options]
 ```
 *[CONFIGURATION FILE]* is an easy to read xml file, which holds the tracking parameters.
+They are all described in the [documentation](doc/polematrix.pdf).
-A template configuration file can be generated with option `--template`
+A template configuration file can be generated with option `--template`.

 ### Allowed options: